 There is enough literature celebrating and analyzing success.
 But not much that looks at one of the most neglected building blocks of success – failure.
 And the ability to deal with it.
 Every success story has many failure stories wrapped inside it.
 And more often what differentiates successful people from others is their ability to learn from the failures and move on.
 We all know people around us who gave up after first or first few failures.
 This book Why I Failed, talks about the failures of successful people from various walks of life.

-Author talks about each person’s failure story and then goes on to bring out the reason for failure and the learning from the same.
+The author talks about each person’s failure story.
+And then goes on to bring out the reason for failure.
+And the learning from the same.
 Each person had a different reason for failure.
-Some had to face it because they did not fit into the perceptions of society like Sminu Jindal who chose to work in a heavy engineering domain while being a woman and a physically challenged person or Kiran Mazumdar Shaw who had enough tales to narrate from her journey to setting up Biocon.
+Some had to face it because they did not fit into the perceptions of society like Sminu Jindal who chose to work in a heavy engineering domain while being a woman and a physically challenged person.
+Or Kiran Mazumdar Shaw who had enough tales to narrate from her journey to setting up Biocon.
 There are those who failed because they made mistakes in either trusting people too much like Sunil Alagh.
 People like Shankar Sharma and Ajit Gulabchand failed because they could not work with the government.

 What you gather from these diverse stories is that failure can come in any shape and size just like success, and more often than not it comes when least expected.
 I liked what Kiran Mazumdar Shaw says – failure can be real or perceived and it is pity that many of us tend to take the perceived failures to be real and suffer.
-When Edison said, I did not fail 2000 times, but I learnt about so many ways that do not work, that is the way successful people look at failure.
+When Edison said, I did not fail 2000 times, but I learned about so many ways that do not work, that is the way successful people look at failure.
 By making seemingly successful people talk about their failures, Shweta Punj gives you examples from your time and space, of people you know and the way they took failures in their stride and came out shining from those failures.